Brakke inequality and the existence of Brakke-flow for volume preserving mean curvature flow: Definitions and assumptions

 We notice that, analogously to \cite[Thm.
-4.3]{StuvardTonegawa}, any volume -preserving Brakke flow is an $L^2$-flow with generalized velocity vector ``$\vec{v}=\vec{h}-\lambda \frac{{\rm d}\|\nabla \psi(\cdot,t)\|}{\dmu_t} \vec{\nu}\,$".
+4.3]{StuvardTonegawa}, any volume-preserving Brakke flow is an $L^2$-flow with generalized velocity vector ``$\vec{v}=\vec{h}-\lambda \frac{{\rm d}\|\nabla \psi(\cdot,t)\|}{\dmu_t} \vec{\nu}\,$".
 Namely, under suitable assumptions, which can be considered without loss of generality (cf. \ref{(a)} in Theorem \ref{mainthm1}), we have the following result.

-\begin{proposition} Let $D \in (0,\infty), \ \Omega=\R^d$ or $\mathbb{T}^d$ and $(\{\mu_t\}_{t\in[0,T)}, \psi)$ be a volume-preserving Brakke-flow with $\mu_t(\Omega)\leq \mu_0(\Omega)<\infty$ for almost every $t\in [0,T]$.
+\begin{proposition} Let $T \in (0,\infty)$, $\ \Omega=\R^d$ or $\mathbb{T}^d$ and $(\{\mu_t\}_{t\in[0,T)}, \psi,\lambda)$ be a volume-preserving Brakke-flow with $\mu_t(\Omega)\leq \mu_0(\Omega)<\infty$ for almost every $t\in [0,T]$.
 Suppose that $U\subset \Omega$ be a bounded open set.
 Then $\{\mu_t\}_{t\in[0,T)}$ satisfies

 for every $\eta\in C^1_c({U}{\times} (0,T))$, for some constant $C_T>0$.
 In particular, $\{\mu_t\}_{t\in[0,T)}$ is a $L^2$-flow with generalized velocity vector $\vv=\hh-\lambda \frac{{\rm d}\|\nabla \psi(\cdot,t)\|}{\dmu_t}\vec{\nu}$ on $U$. \end{proposition}